michelacameletti/risultati_modello_inla/README.md

 147 on the other hand contaminated areas (located particularly within urban areas) 148 typically require denser networks (EU, 2002).

+**Proposta Guido/Sara:**
-**Proposta Guido:<---- SARA TU GIA? l'avevi modificata, vedi se cosi' ti va bene** 145 This bias is not unexpected, as contaminated areas typically require denser networks (EU, 2002).
+145 This bias is not unexpected, as contaminated areas typically require denser networks (EU, 2002).

 We have modified this sentence

 - Line 163: How do these high values impact the results?

-**In the section 3.2 (Validation) we have underlined that the  model  fails  to  reproduce  very  high  concentrations  above  150 μg/m3.
-Figure 6 (urban time series, July) shows a situation where the model underestimates such high values.
-However, we are confident that the model is able to provide a realistic description of the spaio-temporal variability of the PM10 concentrations:  the validation results  highlight show, overall,  the monthly  models  perform  well  both  in the training  and  in  the  validation  stage, with performance measures (credible interval, RMSE, correlation) having sensible results."**
+**In the section 3.2 (Validation section ) we have underlined that the  model  fails  to  reproduce  very  high  PM10 concentrations (i.e., above  150 μg/m3).
+As an example, Figure 6 (urban time series, July) illustrates a situation where the model underestimates such high observations.
+However, the validation results  indicate that, overall,our model provides a realistic description of the spatio-temporal variability of the PM10 concentrations.
+Specifically, our results show that the monthly  models  perform  well  both  in the training  and  in  the  validation  stage, with performance measures (credible interval, RMSE, correlation) having sensible results."**

  Were they single station events or regional phenomena? **Chiesto a Giorgio**